Ian Paolo M. Acosta

 If one is to look at ethics from the idea that some things are wrong and must not be done, would there be any basis to say that the bill should not be signed into a legal deed?

-[4] Individual decisions on reproductive health at great length affect individuals as well as their partners and children’s well being.
+Feminists assert that, the personal is political.
+Personal dealings of individuals and/or families are not essentially detached from wider social and state affairs.[4]
+Individual decisions on reproductive health at great length affect individuals as well as their partners and children’s well being.
 Thus, under the state’s duty to promote its citizens’ general welfare, reproductive health matters are as well state responsibilities.
 Given these considerations, the state cannot choose not to intervene in individual’s reproductive health concerns as these greatly affect the country’s present condition and future development.

 Population policies and measures are vital moves in the promotion of people’s physical, social, and moral growth.
 In the country’s milieu where poverty is pervasive and family size is greater among the poorest, parents’ capacity to provide their children’s basic nutrition, health, and educational needs is greatly affected.
-Thus, as these needs are most unmet by the economically marginalized population, opportunities for their self development is also hampered.
+Thus, as these needs are most unmet by the economically marginalized population, opportunities for their self development is also hampered.[5]
+If these problems shall not be provided feasible solutions, a vicious cycle of poverty and its accompanying upshots must be expected.

 This paper is therefore taking the position that the drafting of HB 5043 as governed by the state’s responsibilities to its people, along with the current condition of the country, is timely.
 That is, the bill is essential taking objectively the needs to strengthen the country’s development efforts and poverty reduction strategies.
 Second, this appear argues that, the need for scrutinizing the proposal rests not on its dividing features rather its implications to different stakeholders involved.